Showing off pictures taken with a Pentax adventure camera.

 Read on to find my underwater pictures and camera review.

 Nick: Once we knew that we would be house sitting in Belize, getting an underwater camera just seemed like the perfect gift for Silke.
-I did a lot of research on this one and was surprised at what was available.
+I did a lot of research on this one and was surprised at all the different cameras available.
 Price wise I was looking for middle of the road.
-Nothing too over the top yet nothing that you would end up throwing away after only a few uses.
+Nothing too over the top, yet nothing that you would end up throwing away after only a few uses.

 The Pentax Adventure camera fit the bill!

 As far as the color, I wanted something that would be easy to find if we should ever drop the camera in the ocean.

 “I love the color!”
 That’s the first thing I said after I pulled off the gift wrap and saw what it was. :) It took me a minute to realize that I was holding an underwater, waterproof digital camera.
 How cool!
 I was very excited.

 The Pentax adventure camera easy to set up and use.

 Before I start gushing about the rugged exterior and share some of the pictures and videos we’ve taken so far…

 …here is some blah, blah, blah, I mean Important Technical Data, from their website:

 - The series’ best waterproof performance (down to 14 meters underwater)